juxtapos/Rain/README.md

 * node.js (0.4.10)
 * npm (1.0.26)

+**PEASE NOTE:**
+You have to install nodejs-dev package to for some modules

 Go to the root of your cloned repository and install all required modules with following command:

     $ npm install -d